Combined Pill: The FPA Guide

 • If you’ve used the pill correctly, haven’t taken any medicines which might affect it, and haven’t been sick or had diarrhoea, then it’s very unlikely you’re pregnant.
 Also see Will other medicines affect the pill?

-• If you’re worried, ask your healthcare professional for advice, or do a pregnancy test.
-Using the pill won’t affect a pregnancy test.
+• Using the pill won’t affect a pregnancy test.
 If you are pregnant, using the pill won’t end the pregnancy and won’t harm the fetus.

 Research hasn’t shown that the pill causes weight gain.